fragglet/WadGadget/src/help/gfx_editor.md

 Note that the editor **only** allows the header fields to be changed; the pixel data itself can be edited with external tools.

+## Autoadjusting offsets

+The editor provides actions to automatically adjust the offsets:

+ * **Auto-center** (**Ctrl-C** / **F5**): automatically adjusts the X offset to the horizontal center of the image, based on the distribution of pixels within the image.
+Note that this is only a heuristic.

 ## Changing graphic dimensions